 (b) The committee serves in an advisory capacity to the director of undergraduate admissions.
 In particular, it addresses the design and application of admissions policy, recommends guidelines for special talent and exceptional admissions, and monitors and responds to the national college admissions environment.

 (c) The committee meets at least once each semester or more on call of the chair.
 The chair calls a meeting whenever requested by the director of undergraduate admissions.

 (a) The University Committee on Copyright is appointed by the chancellor.
-It consists of (i) faculty members, (ii) one or more graduate students, serving one-year renewable terms, and (iii) members from campus units, such as the campus libraries and the Office of Technology Development, that are involved in intellectual property matters.
+It consists of (i) faculty members, (ii) one or more graduate students, serving one-year renewable terms, and (iii) members from campus units, such as the campus libraries and the Office of Technology Commercialization, that are involved in intellectual property matters.
 The Director of the University of North Carolina Press, or the Director’s designee, is an ex officio member.
 Faculty members constitute a majority of the members of the committee.
-[Amended January 20, 2006 to add an ex officio member.]

 (b) The committee represents to the chancellor and the University community the concerns of faculty and other users and creators of scholarly information.
 The committee’s functions include:

 - monitoring trends in such areas as institutional or consortial copyright use policies, changes in copyright ownership models, and guidelines for fair use of information in all formats;